wkirui/wkirui.github.io/_posts/2021-03-15-Map Data Visualization.md

 pop_density_table_index = raw_content.find('Table 2.7:')
 last_index = raw_content.find("@KNBStats")-400
 ```
 We know that the households table ends where population density table begins.
-Similarly the population ends before the last index minus extra text added to the end of the document.
+Similarly the population table ends before the last index minus any extra text that is at the end of the document.
 ```python

 household_table_text = raw_content[